The Operations Runtime for IT systems.

 One model.
 One language.
 One system.

-Sensors, Pulse, Work-Items, Incidents, Trust, and System Canvas aren’t modules glued together — they’re one system speaking one language.
+Experiments, System Sensor, Work Items, Operational Pulse, System Outcomes, Posture Continuity, Runbooks, and Incidents aren’t modules glued together — they’re one system speaking one language.
 The synchronization is the product.

 Operational Pulse